ConIT-AG/tartt-sdk-ios/README.md

 2. **Wikitude SDK**

-    Download the Wikitude Javascript API SDK for iOS from [Wikitude SDK][wikitude-download-link]
+    Download the Wikitude SDK - JavaScript API (not Native API!) for iOS from [Wikitude SDK][wikitude-download-link].
+Please make sure to use Version 5.0 of the Wikitude SDK.

     Follow the Wikitude Installation Guide on [Wikitude Installation Guide][wikitude-guide-link] except for the paragraph 'LOADING AN ARCHITECT WORLD'